bign8/bign8.github.io/_drafts/gps-backed-ntp.md

 So I was thinking about it, and yes, nothing I'm doing here is really stable; obviously I'm working around quirks in gpsd; maybe I should can the whole project.
 So, I took a small break and went to play 8-ball.

--- TIME PASSES --
+<center>-- TIME PASSES --</center>

-After an evening playing billiards at the local pool hall, I remembered the python has internal buffers by default when opening a file for reading and writing!
-The often un-used 3rd parameter for `open` tells python how to configure it's internal buffers and un-buffered reading/writing requires the files to be opened in binary mode.
-This just means all our string processing needs to be able to deal with byte string `b'byte string'` instead of regular strings `'regular string'`.
-Which required a few changes across teh script, but nothing too crazy.
+After an evening playing billiards at the local pool hall, I remembered that python has internal buffers by default when opening a file for reading and writing!
+The often un-used 3rd parameter for `open` tells python how to configure it's internal buffers; similiarly un-buffered reading/writing requires the files to be opened in binary mode.
+This means all our string processing needs to be able to deal with byte strings `b'byte string'` instead of regular strings `'regular string'`.
+Which required a few changes to the script, but nothing too crazy.

 ```py